cguth7/cguth7.github.io/_posts/2021-02-03-ai-vs-human-competitions.md

 Microsoft Research.
 Tuomas Sandholm, a professor at CMU, led the team that created the bot named Claudico, which means “limp” in Latin, named such because the bot “limps”, or calls instead of raising preflop, a strategy very uncommon with expert players.

 Sandholm’s goal is to create the greatest no-limit Texas Hold’em player in the world, which could potentially be used as the ultimate poker training tool.
-Along with PhD student Noam Brown, they created, Tartanian7, which won both categories of the ACPC in 2014, and Baby Tartanian8, which won the total bankroll and took 3rd in the instant run-off competition in 2016.
+Along with PhD student Noam Brown, they created, Tartanian7 (Claudico's predecessor), which won both categories of the ACPC in 2014, and Baby Tartanian8, which won the total bankroll and took 3rd in the instant run-off competition in 2016.
 Sandholm’s previous agents were named Hyperborean.
+These agents use the standard abstraction paradigm for solving poker games.

 Sandholm first noted that it has a far more varied approach to bet sizing, one of the most important and skillful aspects of the game.
 “I think by using one or two bet sizes